 Namaste!
 Upon arrival in vibrant Delhi, we are warmly welcomed at the airport in the traditional Indian way with hands clapped and transferred to our hotel.
 The remainder of the day is free to relax or wander through vibrant and bustling Delhi.

-Overnight: Hotel in Delhi (2 Nights)
+Overnight: The Claridges (Heritage), Delhi (2 Nights)

 Day 02: Delhi